All Episodes

 Two BlackBerry devices, provided the FBI didn't have SIM cards or SD data cards.

-Thirteen Hillary Clinton personal mobile devices were lost, discarded, or destroyed with a hammer, so the FBI clearly didn't examine those.
+13 Hillary Clinton personal mobile devices were lost, discarded, or destroyed with a hammer, so the FBI clearly didn't examine those.

 Various server backups were deleted over time, so the FBI didn't examine that.

-Copies of her emails on the laptops of both of her lawyers, Sherry Mills and Harold Mills, uh, and Heather Samuelson were wiped clean with bleach bits, so the FBI didn't review that.
+After the State Department and my colleague Mr. Gowdy here notified Ms. Clinton that her records would be sought by the Benghazi Committee, copies of her emails on the laptops of both of her lawyers, Sherry Mills and Harold Mills, and Heather Samuelson, were wiped clean with bleach bit, so the FBI didn't review that.

 And also after the subpoena, backups of the Platte River server were manually deleted.

-Now, director, hopefully that list is substantially accurate because it comes from your own documents.
+Now, Director, hopefully that list is substantially accurate because it comes from your own documents.

-My question to you is this any one of those in that very, very long list to me says obstruction of justice.
+My question to you is this: any one of those in that very, very long list to me says obstruction of justice.

-Collectively, they scream obstruction of justice, and to ignore them, I think really allows not just reasonable rock prosecutors, but reasonable people to believe that maybe the decision on this Was made a long time ago not to prosecute Hillary Clinton.
+And to ignore them, I think, really allows not just reasonable prosecutors, but reasonable people to believe that maybe the decision on this was made a long time ago not to prosecute Hillary Clinton.

-Now, the big story that we have been working on today is also the new revelation, Sarah Carter, circa.com about unmasking, and we've talked about Susan Rice, and we've talked about, well, let's see the uh uh clapper, and we've talked about Admiral Rogers and we've talked about Debbie Nunez,
+And we've talked about Susan Rice, and we've talked about, well, let's see, the Clapper, and we've talked about Admiral Rogers, and we've talked about Devin Nunez.

 How is that possible?

-Okay, if they're picked up incidentally and in some type of legitimate NSA surveillance of the enemies of this country.
+How is it that Americans now are not only being surveilled without any warrants, okay, if they're picked up incidentally in some type of legitimate NSA surveillance of the enemies of this country?

-All right, I can understand that.
+Okay, I can understand that.

-We accept that, but there are certain processes that need to take place, like we're supposed to minimize the American on that side of that conversation.
+Like we're supposed to minimize the American on that side of that conversation.

 We're not supposed to unmask their identity unless there's a very, very specific need.